citusdata/citus_docs/develop/api_udf.rst

 will also be rebalanced.
 If table B does not have a replica identity, the rebalance will fail.
 Therefore, this function can be useful breaking the implicit colocation in that case.

-Both of the arguments should be a hash distributed table, currently we do not support colocation of APPEND distributed tables.

 Note that this function does not move any data around physically.

 Arguments